tarampampam/microcheck/README.md

 * `patch`
 * Standard build tools (`make`, `tar`)

-After cloning the repository, build the tools using the `Makefile` - `make all`.
+After cloning the repository, build the tools using the `Makefile` - execute `make`.

 For testing, you need `python3` and `openssl` installed.
 Run tests with `make test`.